ProgSoc/ProgComp2024/comp/chess/prob.md

   an empty square or a square occupied by a Black piece, **with the exception of the Black king**.
 * May potentially check the Black king and/or leave the White king in check when the move is made.
+* Kings are allowed to be adjacent to each other.

 Additionally, we are counting **unique move sequences**, so if we ever reach a previously reached *position* from a different *move order*,